 A 3.5 mile route winds through the streets and parks of downtown St. Louis taking you past, under, over and through some of the most important historic points in St. Louis.
-Weekend tours now scheduled through the end of December 2018.
+Weekend tours now scheduled through the end of the summer 2018.
 Weekday tours are available from May through August.

 Includes guided running tour, group and individual pictures sent via e-mail, a post-run drink, and the official St. Louis Running Tour t-shirt (optional).
 There is no minimum number of people required for the downtown St. Louis route.

 Spring & Summer Hours – $25 – $35: